RadicalResearchLLC/WarehouseMap/WarehouseCITY/readme.md

 ## Data

 Parcel data was obtained from publicly available data warehouses maintained by the counties of Riverside, San Bernadino, and Los Angeles.
+Orange County data assessor data is not publicly available and was obtained through personal communication with OC public works and a specialized query of the SCAG dataset provided in May 2022.
 * https://gis2.rivco.org/
 * ftp://gis1.sbcounty.gov/
 * https://egis-lacounty.hub.arcgis.com/datasets/lacounty::la-county-parcel-map-service/about